MaureenHegarty/Tic-Tac-Toe/README.md

 ## Bugs to fix
-- reset game button can be clicked when no game has been played, so it looks like Round 4, Round 5 etc. when no round/game has been played
+- reset game button can be clicked when no game has been played, so it can look like Round 4, Round 5 etc. when no round/game has been played
-- the round count only starts counting AFTER the first round so it is always incrementing one round behind

 ## Lessons learnt
-- Keep better notes along the way for a comprehensive wireframe and track what worked and what didn’t
+- Keep better notes along the way for a  wireframe and track all the errors and research

 ## Future features
 - have a “Try Again” graphic which displays after the match is tied that is different from just clicking the reset button